Degree Fields

 Employment

-Employment in the steel industry declined to about 156,000 wage and salary jobs in 2004.
+The steel industry provided about 159,000 wage and salary jobs in 2008.
+Employment in the steel industry is broken into two major sectors: iron and steel mills and ferroalloy production, which employed 98,900 workers; and steel products from purchased steel, which employed 60,100 workers.
 The steel industry traditionally has been located in the eastern and midwestern regions of the country, where iron ore, coal, or one of the other natural resources required for steel are found.
-Even today, about 44 percent of all steelworkers are employed in Pennsylvania, Ohio, and Indiana.
+Even today, about 42 percent of steelworkers are employed in Pennsylvania, Ohio, and Indiana.
 The growth of EAFs has allowed steelmaking to spread to virtually all parts of the country, although many firms find lower cost rural areas the most attractive.
-Large firms employ most workers in the steel industry.
-About 62 percent of the jobs in 2004 were in establishments employing at least 250 workers.
+Although most steel mills are small, about 88 percent of the jobs in 2008 were in establishments employing at least 100 workers.

-Engineers, chemists, and computer specialists are playing an increasing role at steel mills, helping to address a variety of issues.
+Engineers, chemists, and computer specialists are playing increasing roles at steel mills, helping to address a variety of issues.
 Metallurgical engineers work with the metals and ores that go into steel in order to change or improve its properties or to find new applications for steel.
 They make adjustments to the steel-making process in response to quality control issues.
-Industrial engineers work in process control with engineers from other specialties to make plants more productive and energy efficient by designing and installing the latest technology.
+Industrial engineers work in process control and use computer models to design production processes to maximize efficient production of each job.
+They also work with engineers from other specialties to make plants more productive and energy efficient by designing and installing the latest technology.
 Mechanical engineers often are found in supervisory or management jobs, helping to solve mechanical problems on the production line.
 Environmental engineers design environmental control systems to maintain water and air quality standards or to clean up old sites.

 Industry Forecast